RyanAdalbert/s3parq/core/gui/README.md

 To start GUI container fun `script/dev_env --gui` from root core directory.
 This will start the docker container for the GUI and and start up an instace of the api, in a separate terminal window.

+Open [http://localhost:3000](http://localhost3000) to view app in the browser.

 ### Dependancies
 To install all necessary dependancies run `NPM install`, or `Yarn` if you are using Yarn.